BroadbandForum/usp/docs/specification/index.md

 The three types of USP Messages are Request, Response, and Error.

 A request is a Message sent from a source USP Endpoint to a target USP Endpoint that includes fields to be processed and returns a response or error.
 Unless otherwise specified, all requests have an associated response.
-Though the majority of requests are made from a Controller to an Agent, the Notify Message follows the same format as a request but is sent from an Agent to a Controller.
+Though the majority of requests are made from a Controller to an Agent, the Notify and Register Messages follow the same format as a request but is sent from an Agent to a Controller.

 **[R-MSG.0]{}** - The target USP Endpoint MUST respond to a request Message from the source USP Endpoint with either a response Message or Error Message, unless otherwise specified (see [](#sec:operate) and [](#sec:notify)).

+**[R-MSG.0a]{}** - The associated response or error Message MUST be sent through the same type of USP Record (i.e. A `record_type` of [`session_context`](#sec:exchange-of-usp-records-within-an-e2e-session-context) or [`no_session_context`](#sec:exchange-of-usp-records-without-an-e2e-session-context)) used along the associated request Message.

 **[R-MSG.1]{}** - The target USP Endpoint MUST ignore or send an Error Message in response to Messages it does not understand.